DVSA Guide Double Deck Bungee Straps

-What payload weight can I carry on a trailer?
+What payload weight can I carry on an HGV trailer?

-The amount of weight you can carry as payload on a trailer depends on a number of factors.
+The amount of weight you can carry as payload on a trailer in the UK depends on a number of factors which can get confusing.

-GCW (Gross Combination Weight) or GVW (Gross Vehicle Weight) refers to the total weight of the tractor, trailer and payload.
+GCW refers to the maximum plated total weight of the tractor, trailer and payload.

 The following refers to GCW/GVWs described by the DfT in the UK: